kuielab/mdx-net/README_SUBMISSION.md

 ## Model Summary

 * Data
-  * We used the MusDB default 86/14 train and validation splits.
+  * We used 136 tracks from MusDB (train 86 + test 50) and default 14 track validation split.
   * Augmentation
     * Random chunking and mixing sources from different tracks ([1])
     * Pitch shift and time stretch ([2])